contact@consultdmw.com

 Help Converting Access Macros and VBA Code

 There are changes in macro functionality, and in the Access Visual Basic for Applications (VBA) programming language, as you move up through the versions.
-Some of these changes are quite major ones.
-Some offer increased functionality that you may wish to exploit as part of a conversion upgrade.

-Access’s convert-database feature takes a stab at converting your macros and VBA code.
 In my experience, conversions are very far from perfect.
 In many instances conversion errors result from poor implementation in the original database, something with which a push-button conversion is not going to cope.

 Converting Access MDE Files